thephez/docs-platform/docs/tutorials/contracts-and-documents/update-a-data-contract.md

   .finally(() => client.disconnect());
 ```

 > 📘
 >
 > Please refer to the [data contract reference page](../../reference/data-contracts.md) for more comprehensive details related to contracts and documents.

 # What's Happening

 After we initialize the Client, we retrieve an existing contract owned by our identity.
-We then get the contract's documents and modify a document (adding an `author` property to the `note` document in the example).The `setDocuments` method takes one argument: the object containing the updated document types.
+We then get the contract's document schema and modify a document (adding an `author` property to the `note` document in the example).
+The `setDocumentSchema` method takes two arguments: the name of the document schema to be updated and the object containing the updated document types.

 Once the data contract has been updated, we still need to submit it to DAPI.
 The `platform.contracts.update` method takes a data contract and an identity parameter.
 Internally, it creates a State Transition containing the updated contract, signs the state transition, and submits the signed state transition to DAPI.
 A response will only be returned if an error is encountered.